You are here: Home > Countries > Jordan > Tafileh, Dana & Petra area

 Climbing near Dana

 Baa'ja This conglomerate cliff was developed by Wilf Colonna and Mohammad Hammad, a Bedouin guide from Wadi Rum.
-See Climbing Jordan and Tropical Deserts for climbing topos and updates.
+See Climbing Jordan and Tropical Desert for climbing topos and updates.

 Climbing in the Petra area